NBISweden/workshop-genome_annotation/labs/rnaseq_guided_assembly.md

 Then you can run Hisat2 :

 --phred33 Input qualities are ASCII chars equal to the Phred quality plus 33.
 This is also called the "Phred+33" encoding, which is used by the very latest Illumina pipelines (you checked it with the script fastq_guessMyFormat.pl)
---rna-strandness <string> For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
+<br>--rna-strandness <string> For single-end reads, use F or R. 'F' means a read corresponds to a transcript.
 'R' means a read corresponds to the reverse complemented counterpart of a transcript.
 For paired-end reads, use either FR or RF.
 (RF means fr-firststrand see [here](https://github.com/NBISweden/GAAS/blob/master/annotation/CheatSheet/rnaseq_library_types.md) for more explanation).
---novel-splicesite-outfile <path> In this mode, HISAT2 reports a list of splice sites in the file : chromosome name <tab> genomic position of the flanking base on the left side of an intron <tab> genomic position of the flanking base on the right <tab> strand (+, -, and .) '.' indicates an unknown strand for non-canonical splice sites.
+<br>--novel-splicesite-outfile <path> In this mode, HISAT2 reports a list of splice sites in the file :
+chromosome name <tab> genomic position of the flanking base on the left side of an intron <tab> genomic position of the flanking base on the right <tab> strand (+, -, and .) '.' indicates an unknown strand for non-canonical splice sites.

 ```